CarlosOT2/GestaoProdutosVendas/.docs/en/How is The Website Structured.md

 </ul>

 <br/>
-<h2> Organization of folders and files </h2>
+<h2> Structure of folders and files </h2>
-A brief summary of the folders and files organization.
+A brief summary of the folders and files structure.
 For a deeper understanding, you may need to learn deeper on your own

 <h3>Root directory</h3>

-Directory that contains all the website files. its structure would be;
+Directory that contains all the website files.
+Its structure would be;
 <pre>
 │── .docs/     # Documentation
-│── back-end/  # Back end source code
+│── back-end/  # Source code for Back End
-│── front-end/ # Front end source code
+│── front-end/ # Source code for Front End
 │── .gitignore
 │── LICENSE
 │── README.en